Create Value Operator

 Overview

-Most often, you use this operator in tandem with a logic component.
+Most often, you'll use this operator in tandem with a logic component.
 For example, to create a value of GO to trigger a Plug-In or Calculator component.

-The Create Value operator always serves as the start of your Data Workflow, so it has no need for an input port.
-Like the Create Table operator, this operator has an argument port.
-You can use an argument with your Create Value operator to determine the value it creates.
-You connect another operator to the Create Value operator's argument port.
-Then, you enter _arg in the Expression/Value field of the operator's Info window to reference that value.
+The Create Value operator serves as the start of your Data Workflow and does not have an input port.
+It also includes an argument for determining the value it creates.
+Connect another operator to the Create Value operator's argument port.
+Then, in the Expression/Value field, use the _arg value to reference that value.

-You can find the Create Value operator under the I/O group to the left of your canvas.
+You can find the Create Value operator under the I/O group to the left of your Data Workflow canvas.

 About the Info Window